oracle-livelabs/apex/proof-of-concept/2-create-app/create-app-using-ai.md

 Estimated Time: 15 minutes

 ### Objectives
-- Create an application using the AI-driven Create Application wizard with the Data Model created in the previous Lab
+- Create an application using the AI-driven Create Application wizard with the Data Model created in the previous lab

 ### What You will Need